ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 ![ ](readme_images/phone_view.png)

+* we can have more clear view of digits detection by clicking on this link:
 ## Prerequisites,Installation and setup:
 * You can install the TensorFlow Object Detection API either with Python Package Installer (pip) or Docker, an open-source platform for deploying and managing containerized applications.